 How common are down allergies?

-While researching down’s disadvantages, I discovered that a ton of these down alternative pillows are sold on allergy fears.
+While researching down’s disadvantages, I discovered that a lot of these gel fiber pillows are sold on allergy fears.
 That’s usually misguided.

 People frequently mistakenly blame allergic reactions on a down pillow.
 Genuine feather allergies are actually quite rare.
 As it turns out, most reactions can actually be attributed to dust mites or mold.
 That’s true of any pillow type, however.
 Pillows generally become more allergenic with age.